 Some of these design decisions are debatable.
-For example, introducing a macro lidentifiername{} to distinguish between multicharacter identifiers and operators might be advantageous to our approach.
-However, introducing many highly specialized macros is likely not a viable approach and exaggerated.
-A borderline example in regard to this problem is Δx [GoldID 280].
-Formulae of this form could be annotated as loperatorname{}.
+For example, introducing a new macro, such as \identifiername{}, to distinguish between multicharacter identifiers and operators might be advantageous to our approach.
+However, introducing many highly specialized macros is likely not a viable approach.
+A borderline example of this problem is Δx [GoldID 280].
+Formulae of this form could be annotated as \operatorname{}, \identifiername{} or more generally as \expressionname{}.
 We interpret Δ as a difference applied to a variable, and render the expression as a function call.